Introduction to Hazelcast Jet

 Integration with Hazelcast IMDG

 Hazelcast Jet embeds Hazelcast IMDG.
-Therefore, Jet can use IMDG maps, caches and lists on the embedded cluster as sources and sinks of data and make use of data locality.
-Jet can also use any remote IMDG instance via IMDG connector.
+Therefore, Hazelcast Jet can use IMDG maps, caches and lists on the embedded cluster as sources and sinks of data and make use of data locality.
+Hazelcast Jet can also use any remote IMDG instance via an IMDG connector.